TAUSBV/dqf-api/v3/README.md

 * A _translation_ Child Project should be used for all workflow steps until the translation is completed.
 * A _review_ Child Project should be used when a person appointed as reviewer would correct and/or mark errors in a translation.

-**Example:** If you are applying a TEP (Translation-Editing-Proofreading) approach followed by an "official" reveiw step, you may want to consider the Translation and Editing steps as DQF _translation_ steps and depending on how Proofreading is handled, you may consider it a _translation_ or _review_ step for DQF purposes.
+**Example:** If you are applying a TEP (Translation-Editing-Proofreading) approach followed by an "official" review step, you may want to consider the Translation and Editing steps as DQF _translation_ steps and depending on how Proofreading is handled, you may consider it a _translation_ or _review_ step for DQF purposes.
 Please share your approach with the DQF Team before implementing it.

 Each type of child project requires specific settings.
 These are specified in the [Translation](#translation) and [Review](#review) sections.
 By default, the child project will inherit the settings/basic attributes specified in the master project, but there can be exceptions (see [Review](#review) for more details).